awadasma99/CISC4800_Project2/README.md

 * `export FLASK_APP=project`
 * `export FLASK_DEBUG=1`

-You should be given a message on terminal saying something along the lines of "running on server http://127.0.0.1:5000/".
+When you run `flask run` again, you should be given a message on terminal saying something along the lines of "running on server http://127.0.0.1:5000/".
 Take that link and paste it into your browser, and you should be met with the search page.

 Note: you will also need an API key, which needs to be entered in the `main.py` file.

+________________

 Before you make changes to any python files, you're going to want to create a Python environment.
 You can do so by running the following commands:
 * `python3 -m venv auth`